HungryHowies/Opensearch-Setup-for-production/README.md

 # OpenSearch And OpenSearch-Dashboard Setup for Production

-The following documentation is for basic configuration for production setup using SAML.
-The IDP is with Zitadel Setup.
+The following documentation is for basic configuration for production setup.

 Install java 17